Judge temporarily blocks tell-all book by Trump’s niece

 "We look forward to vigorously litigating this case, and will seek the maximum remedies available by law for the enormous damages," he said.
 "Short of corrective action to immediately cease their egregious conduct, we will pursue this case to the very end."

-In court papers, Robert Trump maintained Mary Trump was part of a settlement nearly two decades ago that included a confidentiality clause explicitly saying they would not “publish any account concerning the litigation or their relationship,” unless they all agreed.
+In court papers, Robert Trump maintained Mary Trump was part of a settlement nearly two decades ago that included a confidentiality clause explicitly saying they would not "publish any account concerning the litigation or their relationship," unless they all agreed, the court papers said.